AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

 1. Hover over the document, then click the **Create Proof** link that appears below the document name, and select **Simple Proof**.
 You need to create a simple proof because you will not use the proofing workflow for approvals.

 Users can use the proofing viewer to add comments and markup on the document.
-Contiue to the next section to learn how to add reviewers and approvers.
+Continue to the next section to learn how to add review participants.

 ## Open the document Summary and assign participants